KaleStahl/KaleStahl.github.io/content/pages/sum-lot.md

   [Limitless Import](https://my.limitlesstcg.com/builder?i=10432LOT120432LOT130432LOT140433LOT1650332LOT870332SLG450132CES230132CES240133SUM1130133LOT1540433UPR1250333UPR1190233LOT1880233BUS1150433SUM1190433SUM1350433LOT1810233LOT1870233GRI1300432SLG690331SUMG)

+---

 ## Malamar  <img src="/boxsprites/malamar.png" alt="malamar" style="height:1.5em; vertical-align:middle; display:inline-block;" />  <img src="/boxsprites/necrozma.png" alt="necrozma" style="height:1.5em; vertical-align:middle; display:inline-block;" />

   <p align="center">
     <img src = "/Decklists/malamar-SUMLOT.jpg" width="1000" class="center" />
+    *List Credit - Rahul Reddy*
   </p>

+  With Malamar's Psychic Recharge mimicking Dynamotor or Firestarter in older decks, psychic attackers have a fast and efficient way to power them up in SUM-LOT.
+Some lists rely on Ultra Necrozma GX and metal energy, but this one is more of a box-type deck.
+A thick 4-4 Malamar line helps to power up a variety of attackers, but mainly Necrozma for GX matchups and Giratina for single prizers.
+Necrozma GX lets you discard all Pychic energy from it to do 10 plus 60 damage for each energy attached, meaning you can do a massive 250 damage for 4 energy attached, which you can then reuse with Psychic Recharge.
+Chimecho is an interesting tech that can slow down evolving decks with its first attack.
+Dawn Wings Necrozma works similarly to Keldeo EX and lets you switch it into the active to Psychic Recharge to the bench.
+Marshadow helps the Zoroark matchup by letting you hit for weakness by copying an attack in the discard.

+  The harded part of this deck is getting Psychic energy in the discard to accelerate.
+Mysterious Treasure helps, but with no way to search basic energy, you need to raw draw into them.
+Psychic recharge also only accelerates to benched Pokemon, so sometimes you don't have the necessary switch to get it into the active.
+4 switch and 4 Guzma help, but with no onboard draw engine, you often have to hope you draw into what you need.
+Necrozma hits super big numbers, but Zoroark is still a difficult matchup since they can chase down your Malamar leaving you stranded.
+Consistency in general is an issue with Malamar, but its power is simply too much for certain decks handles.

   | Pokemon | Trainer | Energy |
  |---|---|---|